nubificus/vaccel-docs/docs/kata_vaccel.md

 for kata-containers with vAccel from source, both for amd64 and arm64 architectures.

+** Note **
-This is a lengthy process.
-For convenience, we have bundled the steps below to a bash script available [here](https://s3.nubificus.co.uk/nbfc-assets/kata-vaccel/scripts/build.sh).
+_This is a lengthy process.
+A TL;DR script (highly experimental!) is available [here](https://s3.nubificus.co.uk/nbfc-assets/kata-vaccel/scripts/build.sh).
-Although we have tried the steps below on Ubuntu 20.04 `x86_64` & `aarch64` and Ubuntu 22.04 `x86_64`, we strongly advise to run this script on a fresh Ubuntu 22.04 `x86_64`.
-This process takes approximately 30-40 minutes.
+We have tried the steps below on Ubuntu 20.04 and 22.04 `x86_64` & `aarch64`.
+This process takes approximately 30-40 minutes._

-Additionally, we provide pre-built binaries for `x86_64` (`aarch64` coming soon!) and the respective installation script [here](https://s3.nubificus.co.uk/nbfc-assets/kata-vaccel/scripts/install.sh), which takes less than a minute!
+_Additionally, we provide pre-built binaries for `x86_64` & `aarch64` and the
+respective installation script
+[here](https://s3.nubificus.co.uk/nbfc-assets/kata-vaccel/scripts/install.sh),
+which should take less than a minute (~200MB artifacts)._

-The process is highly experimental and for showcase purposes -- please don't use these scripts on a production machine ;-)
+_The process is highly experimental and for showcase purposes -- please don't use these scripts on a production machine ;-)_

 ### Install requirements